denoland/std/README.md

 // Copyright 2018-2019 the Deno authors.
 All rights reserved.
 MIT license.
 ```

-If the code originiates elsewhere, ensure that the file has the proper copyright
+If the code originates elsewhere, ensure that the file has the proper copyright
 headers.
 We only allows MIT, BSD, and Apache licensed code in `deno_std`.

 ### Top level functions should not use arrow syntax